-Egelhoff Wines was founded by long time Napa Vintner Bob Egelhoff with his first vintage dating from 1999.
-He has a background in both viticulture and enology and graduated from UC Davis.
-After managing vineyards for a brief period near Chico, California he moved to the Napa Valley and what better vineyard management company to start with than Beckstoffer.
-He worked for them for several years in the mid 1980’s and followed that with stints at well known Napa wineries including Harlan, Pahlmeyer, Chappellet and Merryvale.
+Egelhoff Wines was founded by long time Napa Valley vintner Bob Egelhoff with his first vintage of Egelhoff Wines dating from 1999.
+His background is both in viticulture and enology; he is a graduate of UC Davis.
+After managing vineyards for a brief period near Chico, California he moved to the Napa Valley – what better vineyard management company to start with then Beckstoffer.
+He worked for Andy Beckstoffer for several years in the mid 1980’s and followed that with positions at well-known Napa Valley wineries including Harlan Estate, Pahlmeyer, Chappellet and Merryvale.

-It is refreshing to find other wines and varietals from a small Napa producer, other than the ubiquitous Napa Cabernet Sauvignon and or Chardonnay and Sauvignon Blanc.
+It is refreshing to find other wines and varieties from a small Napa Valley based producer, other than the ubiquitous Cabernet Sauvignon, Chardonnay and or Sauvignon Blanc.
 Bob makes several wines fairly uncommon to Napa including his first ever release of Riesling in 2008.
-There are not many Napa Riesling producers (very few vineyards of this varietal in the valley) and it is always a treat for us to find this wine when we are conducting reviews for this project.
+There are not many Napa Riesling producers (very few vineyards of this variety in the valley) and it is always a treat for us to find this wine when we are conducting reviews for this project.
 As Bob says, “a Riesling is one of the more versatile wines” – and it can be paired with a large variety of ethnic foods and does particularly well with spicy foods.
-This Riesling is made with grapes entirely grown within Napa.
+This Riesling is made with grapes entirely grown within the Napa Valley.

-The 2008 has a nice straw color in the glass with a very aromatic aroma even at its chilled temperature.
+The 2008 Egelhoff Riesling shows a pretty straw color in the glass with a very aromatic aroma even at its chilled temperature.
 Aromas of pear, apricot, and honey show with additional hints of mineralities.
 This wine is slightly off dry clocking in at a reasonable 1% residual sugar.
-There is definitely a slight background sweetness to the wine but it in no way takes way from the excellent fruit that shows on the palate.
+There is definitely a slight background sweetness to the wine but it in no way detracts from the excellent fruit that shows on the palate.
 Notes of honey continue to the palate with additional nuances of stone fruit flavors.
-It is balanced from start to finish with with excellent acidity.
-We tasted this wine just after it had been released and already it is extremely popular – especially during the summer.
-Its a great wine to sip around the pool.
+It is balanced from start to finish with excellent acidity.
+We tasted this wine just after it had been released; already it was extremely popular among Bob’s customers – especially during the summer.
+This is a fun wine to sip around the pool on warm summer evenings.

-Bob is involved in a very interesting one of a kind project.
-His blend, Two Worlds involves a 50/50 blend of Australian Shiraz and Napa Valley Cabernet Sauvignon.
-The Shiraz is flown over in the cargo hold of a jet and then receives its aging at the winery and Bob puts together the final blend.
-We tried a barrel sample of the Shiraz – it is a juicy mouth filling varietal that is all about the fruit flavors.
-The Cabernet Sauvignon contributes much of this wines structure and when combined with the Shiraz you have a very unique wine.
-Two Worlds is produced in merely 500 etched magnum bottles each year.
+Bob was involved in a very interesting one-of-a-kind project for several vintages.
+His blend in 2010, Two Worlds was a 50/50 blend of Australian Shiraz from Two Hands Winery in the Barossa Valley and Napa Valley Cabernet Sauvignon.
+The Shiraz was flown over in the cargo hold of a jet and then was aged at the winery in the Napa Valley before Bob created the final blend.
+We tried a barrel sample of the Shiraz – it is a juicy mouth filling wine with rich flavors focusing on the varietal.
+The Cabernet Sauvignon contributed much of this wines’ structure and when combined with the Shiraz created a very unique wine.
+The 2010 vintage of Two Worlds was produced in merely 500 etched magnum bottles.

-Bob says this wine shines when used in cooking or pairing with fresh fruit – put some of this over fresh nectarines, peaches or strawberries and you are in heaven.
+Bob told us this wine shines when used in cooking or pairing with fresh fruit – drizzle some over fresh nectarines, peaches or strawberries and you are in ‘heaven’.

-You can find Egelhoff wines at several locations locally including both St. Helena Wine Merchants and the Wine Center as well as ACME Fine Wines (all in St. Helena).
-The best way to enjoy Egelhoff’s wines is to join their mailing list and to make an appointment for a tasting with Bob at the winery.
+One can sometimes find Egelhoff wines at several locations locally including the Bottle Shop as well as ACME Fine Wines (both in St. Helena).
+The easiest way to access Egelhoff’s wines is to join the mailing list or to make an appointment for a private tasting with Bob at the winery.
 Tastings are for serious wine enthusiasts and are always by appointment.
 This is a unique opportunity to taste with a long time Napa winemaker who has both extensive experience in the vineyards as well as winemaking.
-Visit: www.bobegelhoff.com
+For more information, to purchase wine or to join the wine club, visit: www.bobegelhoff.com